Codas/foundryvtt-performance-hacks/README.md

 It turns out, the main bottleneck is an eras step in which after a token UI is drawn, parts of it can be erased by an overlapping token.
 For example, the kobold UI in the top left is almost completely by the dragon wing.
 ![alt text](img/default-foundry/10-dragon-token-ui.webp)

-But this step is done for every token, brakes batching in the rendering pipeline (switch from paint to erase or back is always a separate step) and most of the token simply arent covered by any token!
+But this step is done for every token, brakes batching in the rendering pipeline (switch from paint to erase or back is always a separate step) and most of the UI elements simply arent covered by any tokens!

 #### Batching erase calls